Corporate Governance Guidelines

 - Independent Directors.
 A majority of the members of the Board will be independent directors.
 The Company defines an “independent” director in the same manner as set forth in Rule 5605 of the Nasdaq Stock Market Listing Rules, as it may be amended from time to time.
 Among other things, this rule requires the Board to determine that an individual is free of any relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 - Director Qualifications and Selection.
 The Board selects and recommends to stockholders qualified individuals who, if added to the Board, would provide the mix of director characteristics and diverse experiences, perspectives and skills appropriate for the Company.
 Board candidates are considered based on various criteria, including breadth and depth of relevant business and board skills and experiences, judgment and integrity, reputation in their profession, diversity of background, education, leadership ability, concern for the interests of stockholders and relevant regulatory guidelines.
 These considerations are made in the context of an assessment of the perceived needs of the Board at the particular point in time.
+In connection with any search for a new director supported by the Board, the Governance and Nominating Committee will include, and have any search firm that it engages include, women and racially or ethnically diverse candidates in the pool from which the committee selects director candidates.
 Directors must be willing and able to devote sufficient time to carrying out their duties and responsibilities effectively, and should be committed to serving on the Board for an extended period of time.
 The Governance and Nominating Committee of the Board will screen potential director candidates, including those recommended by stockholders, and recommend to the Board suitable nominees for election to the Board.

 - Chairperson.
 The Board will elect a Chairperson.
-In the event the Chairperson is not an independent director, the Board will elect a lead independant director.
+In the event the Chairperson is not an independent director, the Board will elect a lead independent director.

 - Term Limits.
 The Board believes it appropriate to limit the number of terms a director may serve such that no director will be elected to the Board or nominated for election by the stockholders to the Board after he or she has served for 15 years following the closing of the Company’s initial public offering.
 Notwithstanding the foregoing, the Governance and Nominating Committee will evaluate each director’s performance and contributions to the Board prior to recommending that a director be renominated for another term.